 As with all teaching English overseas destinations, newly arrived teachers should expect to be earning a bit less than teachers who have been around for longer and who are more established.
-As a general guideline, teaching for a public school will reward you with approx. 1.9 to 2 million Korean Won per month, with more established teachers averaging between 2 to 3 million Korean Won.
+As a general guideline, teaching for a public school will reward you with approx. 1.9 to two million Korean Won per month, with more established teachers averaging between two to three million Korean Won.

 There is also the possibility of teaching at a university in South Korea and earning up to 3.5 million Korean Won per month, but realistically these jobs are just so difficult to land and pretty much out of reach unless you are here for the long haul.